Robert Motl Heading link

 Doctoral Student

-Sydney DeJonge is a second-year PhD student.
+Sydney DeJonge is a doctoral student in the Kinesiology and Nutrition Program at UIC.
 She completed her Master of Science in Exercise Physiology at Ball State University where she examined the effects of using an active workstation to alleviate prothrombotic consequences of prolonged sitting.
 Sydney is interested in measuring vascular function using noninvasive methods.
 For her doctoral dissertation, she plans to observe the association between physical activity levels, vascular function, and cognitive performance in oncology patients.

 Noah DuBose